Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 :::

+## Specifying the System

+To mathematically analyze a queue, we must rigorously define its characteristics.
+This is standardized through a shorthand known as Kendall's Notation.

-## Kendall's Notation for Queues
+### Kendall's Notation for Queues

-How are queues formally represented?
-For example, what does $M/M/1$ mean?

-In general, every queue can be represented in the format A/B/c/K/N/D with the last three often excluded in most literature.
+How do we formally represent a queue?
+For example, what does $M/M/1$ actually signify?
+In general, every queue is described by the format $A/B/c/K/N/D$, though the last three parameters are often omitted when they assume default values (infinite capacity, infinite population, FIFO).

 :::{table}
 :label: Kendall-Notation